GreeshamAnand/GreeshamAnand/README.md

 ### Hi there 👋

-I'm a Data Scientist focussed on Time Series Forecasting and unsupervised classification techniques using python.
+I'm a Data Scientist focussed on Time Series Forecasting and causal Inference using python.
 I've worked as a Data Scientist on Prognostic and Diagnostic algorithms using multivariate IOT sensor data.
-Currently, I've a Patent pending on one of the Algorithms.
+Currently, I've a Patent published on one of the Algorithms.

 Topics that excite me -

 - Time Series Forecasting
+- Causal Inference
 - reproducible work & production readiness
 - Model Deployment Architecture
 - Unsupervised Classification